aarenson/PHPCap/docs-md/UserGuide3.md

 User Guide 3 - Exporting Records
 =============================================

-PHPCap provides the following 3 methods for exporting records:
+PHPCap's __RedCapProject__ class provides the following 3 methods for exporting records:
 1. __exportRecords__ - standard method for exporting records.
 2. __exportRecordsAp__ - "array parameter" method for exporting records.
 3. __exportReports__ - method that exports the records produced by a report that is defined for the project in REDCap.

+__Batch Processing__.
+The methods above return all of their records at once, but the method __getRecordIdBatches__ can be used with the first 2 methods above to export records in batches.
+This will cut down on the memory requirements of the export, which can be useful for exporting the records from very large projects.

 exportRecords
 ---------------------------